smartystreets/detour/README.md

 optional Bind(), Sanitize(), and Validate() methods and which can be passed into methods on structs which return a Renderer.
 Each of these concepts is glued together by the library's ActionHandler struct via the New() function.
 See the example folder for a complete example.
+Requires Go 1.7+

 ## Usage